josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 They beat this drum for a good long while, until: suddenly, Trump's opponent _wasn't_ Joe Biden; it was Kamala Harris, a person dramatically younger and sharper than Trump.

-Overnight, Trump went from being the youngest person in the race, to the oldest and most senile, by a massive margin.
+Overnight, Trump went from being the youngest person in the race, to the oldest and most senile, both by a massive margin.

 So, naturally, Republicans realized they'd be hypocrites to support a blathering old man, and immediately found another candidate.